nicholasRenninger/SVM-Facial-Recognition/README.md

 Results
 =======
-*mainClassifierSVM will take a single photo from the database, remove it from the training set, train the SVM, and then predict which class the chosen photo belongs to.
+⋅⋅*mainClassifierSVM will take a single photo from the database, remove it from the training set, train the SVM, and then predict which class the chosen photo belongs to.

-*mainDecisionBoundaryPlot will take a user-inputted number of classes to work with.
+⋅⋅*mainDecisionBoundaryPlot will take a user-inputted number of classes to work with.
 For each class:
 a) Create a logical vector (indx) indicating whether an observation is a member of the class.
 b) Train an SVM classifier using the predictor data and indx.
 c) Store the classifier in a cell of a cell array.